IT-takes-four/backend/SIMILAR_GAMES_SYSTEM.md

 # Similar Games System

-This document explains how the similar games system works in the Quokka application.
+This document explains how the similar games system works in the playdamnit application.

 ## Overview